nickbild/picoROM/README.md

 <img src="https://raw.githubusercontent.com/nickbild/picoROM/main/media/picorom_with_vectron_65_close_sm.jpg">
 </p>

 I previously built a similar device, [RapidROM](https://github.com/nickbild/fpga_rom_emulator), with an FPGA.
 While this solution works great, I've heard from a lot of people that wanted to modify it to work with different ROM chips, but found it too difficult because of an unfamiliarity with Verilog or FPGAs.
-I've also heard from a number of people that wanted to port it to different hardware that they already had—because the TinyFPGA is a little bit pricey to buy just for this purpose—but this is generally somewhere between a pain and impossible to do, depending on the hardware.
+I've also heard from a number of people that wanted to port it to different hardware that they already had—because the TinyFPGA I used is a little bit pricey to buy just for this purpose—but this is generally somewhere between a pain and impossible to do, depending on the hardware.

 For these reasons, I built PicoROM.
 It is built with a Raspberry Pi Pico microcontroller in C++, which is more familiar to most people, and therefore easier to adapt to different chips.
 It is also very inexpensive at only $4 retail in single quantity.